-There is one extra credit activity available to students for this course.
+There are three extra credit activities available to students for this course.
 Additional extra credit opportunities will be considered based on evaluation of the class progress according to my discretion.
 You cannot receive over 400 points in this class.

-• If you meet with me at least once outside of class during the semester (Zoom or In Person; see my office hours above), you will be awarded 2 points toward your final grade.
+- 1. If you complete the optional student self-assessment at the beginning of the course, you will receive 2 points toward your final grade. - 2.
+If you complete the optional student self-assessment at the end of the course, you will receive 2 points toward your final grade. - 3.
+If you meet with me at least once outside of class during the semester (Zoom or In Person; see my office hours above), you will be awarded 2 points toward your final grade.